ekartashov/lib_msg.sh/README.md

 -   **Complex Scripts in Prefixes:** Prefixes are currently treated as plain text for length calculation.
 If prefixes contain ANSI codes, the library handles this correctly by stripping ANSI codes when calculating lengths.
 -   **`COLUMNS` Variable:** Relies on the `COLUMNS` environment variable being correctly set and updated for accurate terminal width.
 Some terminal emulators or environments might not update this reliably.
 -   **Word Splitting:** The wrapper splits words based on single spaces.
 Multiple consecutive spaces in the input text might lead to slightly different spacing in the wrapped output compared to the input, as empty "words" might be processed.

+## Performance Considerations

+For optimal performance:

+-   **Having `sed` and `awk` available:** While the library provides pure POSIX shell fallbacks for all functionality, the `sed` and `awk` implementations are significantly more efficient, especially for text wrapping and ANSI code stripping operations.
+-   **Memory Usage:** The pure shell fallbacks use more memory for string manipulation compared to the optimized implementations.
+This difference becomes more significant with large amounts of text.
+-   **Performance Difference:** On systems with limited resources or when processing large text blocks, the performance gap between optimized implementations and pure shell fallbacks can be substantial.

+The library automatically selects the best available implementation based on command availability, so having `sed` and `awk` installed ensures you get the best performance without any configuration changes.